Covid-19 & your holiday

 Therefore, we will:

-- We will be using our new Fogging machine to sanitise all properties overnight on a Friday.
+- We will be using our new Fogging machine to sanitise all properties on guest departure.

 • Use disposable cloths and mop heads.